|

 10th Caesar crossed the Rubcon River in 49 BCE

-15th First observation of artificial radioactivity by Frédéric and Iréne Joliot-Curie mid-January 1934
+15th Discovery of artificial radioactivity by Frédéric and Iréne Joliot-Curie mid-January 1934

 26th Niels Bohr announced the splitting of the Uranium atom in 1939